MicrosoftDocs/learn/learn-pr/azure/create-foundation-modern-apps/includes/6-ci-cd-for-azure-sql-database.md

 GitHub Actions allow the definition of a CI/CD pipeline with the use of **Actions**, which are used to create the steps of the pipeline.
 An Action can be used to execute processes of almost any type.
 The Action **Azure SQL Deploy** allows you to deploy a `.dacpac` file.

-Azure SQL Actions will be used in this scenario due to their ease of use and implementation.
+Azure SQL Actions will be used in the following exercise to deploy and update the database's schema.